LearnYouSomeComputer/Tools-For-Programming/01-Exploring-Text-Editors.md

 ## Motivation

-At this point your Computer Science career, you've worked with at least one text editor: `jpico`.
+At this point in your Computer Science career, you've worked with at least one text editor: `jpico`.
 Love it or hate it, `jpico` is a useful program for reading and writing **plain ASCII text**.
 C++ programs[^others-too] are written in plain ASCII text.
 ASCII is a convenient format for humans and programs[^compilers] alike to read and process.